 (85 x 61 x 48)

 In the summary of this Vango Beta 450XL review, I wish to stress again that this tent has been around since 2010.
 So everything is known about this tent and there should be no surprises with such a tool.
 This is a reliable tent from a renown brand.
 I would not use it in a very warm environment, after all, it was designed in Scotland, and you have seen its shape, this is for wet and cooler areas.

 Need something with the same or similar capacity in the dome-style?
 If so, check this Chinook Twin Peaks Guide 4-Person Plus tent.
 But if you need a much larger tent for family camping, you will find many of the tents from this brand here.

 Thank you for reading.
-Please use the comment box below in the case of questions or comments.
+Please use the comment box below in case of questions or comments.
 Have a nice day.